dean418/node-forum/README.md

 - [x] User signup and login
 - [x] Logged in users able to create posts
 - [x] Logged in users able to comment on posts
-- [] authors able to edit posts and comments
+- [ ] Authors able to edit posts and comments
-- [] authors able to delete posts and comments
+- [ ] Authors able to delete posts and comments
-- [] Search bar for posts and users
+- [ ] Search bar for posts and users

 ## UI
 - [x] Mobile view
-- [] Desktop view
+- [ ] Desktop view
 - [x] Show all posts on home page
 - [x] Show individual post and comments on a seperate page
 - [x] Show number of comments on post
-- [] Display user posts, and inofrmation on profile page
+- [x] Display user posts, and inofrmation on profile page